-&lt;sup>860 Current 11-02-04.
+860 Current 11-02-04.
 Design Review Committee has been redesignated as Commission.
 Language stating the DRC is a standing committee of the PZC has been deleted.

-- (2) Review all development proposals within the Design Review Overlay Districts or subject to the adopted Citywide Design Standards and Guidelines and the Downtown Design Standards and Guidelines, and as indicated in Table 11-05.1: Summary of Review and Decision-Making Procedures, Sections 11-05-04, Common Procedures and 11-05-05, Specific Procedures. - (3) Develop and recommend to the PZC for Council adoption, special design criteria districts that describe additional requirements relating to bulk and design regulations to be imposed or that establish design standards for specific uses, types of uses, parking standards, streetscapes, or other similar items.
+- development of the land does not impair or preclude the orderly and harmonious development of the community; - (2) Review all development proposals within the Design Review Overlay Districts or subject to the adopted Citywide Design Standards and Guidelines and the Downtown Design Standards and Guidelines, and as indicated in Table 11-05.1: Summary of Review and Decision-Making Procedures, Sections 11-05-04, Common Procedures and 11-05-05, Specific Procedures.861 - (3) Develop and recommend to the PZC for Council adoption, special design criteria districts that describe additional requirements relating to bulk and design regulations to be imposed or that establish design standards for specific uses, types of uses, parking standards, streetscapes, or other similar items.
 Where a special district has been adopted, it shall be designated on the zoning map; and - (4) Perform other functions related to the administration of this Code or related regulations authorized by City Council.

-B. Limitations
+B. Limitations862